 Lancé en 2008, Matricules un projet d’archives en ligne, un registre imagé et documentaire du Studio XX regroupant 3738 documents et médias.

-Launched in 2008, Matricules is an online archive project: an imagined and documentary register of Studio XX, gathering more than 5,000 documents (texts, audio, video, images) that offer the community an artistic look at our journey.
+Launched in 2008, Matricules is an online archival project: a record of Ada X’s activities regrouping 5,000 documents (text, audio, video, images) that offer the community an artistic look at our journey.
 It brings out the link uniting the three key ideas of our organization: arts, feminisms, and technologies.
 Conceptualized from the image of weaving and the principle of inclusion specific to feminism and free software, this unique community narrative space is based, on one hand, on the need to appropriate our own history and tools to tell it; and, on the other hand, the desire to be open to multiple voices by giving them visibility.

 Created in 2006 by Caroline Martel and jake moore, with the collaboration of Kim Sawchuk, Concordia University and the Daniel Langlois Foundation Research and Documentation Center (CR + D), and with the support of the Canada Arts Council, the first phase of the project was devoted to the definition of the archiving policy and the production of the catalog of our documents.
 Subsequently, it was thanks to Canadian Heritage and its digital collections program that we designed the project to digitize and put our archives online.
 The site was developed with the help of Koumbit.
 In 2010, the third phase of development allowed to add the archives of the show XX Files Radio to the website while reviewing the design of the website.